Modeling Deontic Modal Logic in ASP: Introduction

 \section{Introduction}

-Modal logics extend classical logic by introducing modal operators like ``it is necessary that'' and ``it is possible that'' to reason about possibility, necessity, and related modalities.
-It is used to formally model statements about what could, must, or ought to be true across possible worlds or circumstances.
+Modal logic extends classical logic with modal operators like ``it is necessary that'' and ``it is possible that'' to reason about possibility, necessity, and related modalities.
+It is also used to formally model statements about what could, must, or ought to be true across possible worlds.
 Deontic modal logic is a modal logic that formalizes reasoning about normative concepts such as obligation (\textrm{OB}), permission (\textrm{PE}), and impermissibility (\textrm{IM}).
 It uses modal operators to express statements like ``It ought to be the case that A'' or ``It is permitted that B''.
 Deontic logic helps model ethical, legal, and normative systems by capturing how actions are classified as obligatory, permissible, or forbidden.

 Modal logics, including deontic logic, have been heavily studied for decades.
-In this paper, we focus on showing how modal logics can be represented in answer set programming (ASP), a formalism for knowledge representation and reasoning \cite{cacm-asp,gelfondkahl}.
-Our work is motivated by our quest to develop the s(CASP) system---a goal-driven predicate answer set programming system---and to show that it can be used to emulate and automate a large part of human thinking \cite{scasp,gupta-csr}.
-The negation operator used in modal logics can be divided into two categories: negation appearing next to a proposition and that appearing next to a modal operator.
-The former is mapped to \textit{strong} negation of ASP and the latter is mapped to \textit{default} negation (also called negation-as-failure).
+In this paper, we focus on showing how modal logics can be \textit{directly} represented in answer set programming (ASP), a formalism for knowledge representation and reasoning \cite{Baral,cacm-asp,gelfondkahl}.
+The negation operator used in modal logics is of two types: negation appearing next to a proposition and that appearing next to a modal operator.
+The former is mapped to \textit{strong} negation of ASP, and the latter is mapped to \textit{default} negation (also called negation-as-failure \cite{Baral}).
 We show that this mapping is compatible with the \textit{traditional threefold classification} and the \textit{modal square} (and \textit{deontic square}) \textit{of opposition} in modal logic \cite{seph-deontic-logic}.
 We discuss how alethic and deontic modal logics can be represented in ASP.
-In particular, we propose using ASP's global constraints for representing obligations and impermissibilities.
-This results in an elegant encoding of deontic logic formulas in ASP.
-We show that the paradoxes of deontic logic are elegantly resolved by using this representation.
-Finally, we give a larger example to illustrate our ideas.
+In particular, we use ASP's \textit{global constraints} \cite{Baral} for representing obligations, permissibilities, and prohibition.
+This results in a direct and elegant encoding of deontic logic formulas in ASP. \textit{We show that the paradoxes of deontic logic can be resolved with this representation}.
+Finally, we give a comprehensive example to illustrate our ideas.